-Our company does not sell any sod directly, instead we patent, trademark, and license our products to Sod Producers.
-We also provide web and software development services to our network of farms and distributors.
+Our company sells sod directly.
+We also patent, trademark, and license our products to sod producers.
+Sod Solutions provides web and software development services to our network of farms and distributors.
 You can learn more in this quick video:

-Sod Solutions has over 250 licensed sod farms and 500 Authorized Distributors and installers.
+Sod Solutions has over 250 licensed sod farms and 500 authorized distributors and installers.
 You can use our Where to Buy tool to find the closest one to you by entering your address or zip code.
-Clicking on the filters can help you narrow your results to the grass variety you are looking for.
+Clicking on the filters can help narrow your results to the grass variety you are looking for.

 One of our company mottos is “Right Grass, Right Place”.
 There are two main factors to consider when choosing a variety:

 Shade is one of the most challenging landscape issues.
 Our top shade performers are Palmetto St. Augustine and Geo Zoysia.
-Empire, Celebration, and Discovery all have moderate shade tolerance that has been proven in University studies.
-At a minimum, we recommend 4 hours of sunlight.
-Keep in mind that shaded areas will typically stay wet longer (higher risk of fungus/disease), be less able to recover from heavy traffic, and will usually be competing with tree roots for water and nutrients.
+University studies have proven that Empire, Celebration, and Discovery all have moderate shade tolerance.
+At a minimum, we recommend four hours of sunlight.
+Keep in mind that shaded areas will typically stay wet longer (higher risk of fungus/disease), are less able to recover from heavy traffic, and will usually be competing with tree roots for water and nutrients.
 Keep in mind that ALL grass is grown in full sun so transplanting to a shady area is a big shock for the plant and extra care and attention is needed in these situations.